 At all times, you must continuously hydrate throughout your hike.

-- Before: you must drink within 3 hours before departure, in order to anticipate water loss.
+- Pre-hike: Ensure you hydrate within three hours before departure to preemptively counteract potential water loss.

 Where to Find Water?

-Now we’ll see where to find drinkable water when hiking…
+Now let’s see where to find drinkable water when hiking…

 One Day Hike